pavdhillon/take-home-test/README.md

     --entry-point process_gcs_file
 ```

-## STEP 6
+## STEP 9
 Test.
-In order to test navigate to the `json_test_files` folder and upload each to the cloud bucket.
+In order to test the workflow, navigate to the `json_test_files` folder and upload each file to the GCS bucket.
+This will invoke the cloud function to create a table in BigQuery and then publish a message to Pub/Sub when the upload has completed.
+To also verify the steps each Cloud Function is taking, look at the logs for the Cloud Function.